 Three PATs must be completed during the year, one per term.
 Each of the three PATs consists of a Written Section as well as a Performance Section.
-You must complete both and at all times integrate the theoretical and practical concepts, skills and content.
-Use these three PATs to select and prepare your three contrasting drama items for your end-of-year performance examination.
-NOTE: To select or replace an item a month before your final examination is not a good idea, the reason being that emotional and physical integration takes time.
-You need months to develop and integrate layers of understanding into a poem, etc.
+You must complete both and integrate the theoretical and practical concepts, skills and content at all times.

+Select and prepare your three contrasting drama items for your end-of-year performance examination.
+NOTE: To select an item a month before your final examination is not a good idea, the reason being that emotional and physical integration takes time.
+You need months to grow into a poem, etc.